MohsinKhan88/enterprise-ai-operations-assistant/README.md

 ## Solution

-The Enterprise AI Operations Assistant provides a centralized interface that allows users to ask operational questions using natural language.
+The Enterprise AI Operations Assistant has been implemented as a cloud-native web application hosted on AWS.

+Users can ask operational questions using natural language through a React-based web interface.

 Example:

 > Why is the application responding slowly today?

-The assistant retrieves relevant information from enterprise knowledge sources, augments the query with contextual information, and generates an evidence-based response.
+The application retrieves relevant enterprise documents from Amazon Bedrock Knowledge Bases using semantic search powered by Amazon Titan Embeddings.

+Amazon Nova Lite then generates a grounded response using the retrieved enterprise knowledge.

-The response may include:
+Responses include:

-* Probable Root Cause
+- Probable Root Cause
-* Supporting Evidence
+- Supporting Evidence
-* Similar Historical Incidents
-* Recommended Actions
+- Recommended Actions
-* Relevant Documentation
+- Source Citations

 ---